hmbrglr/dotstat-k8s/k8s/MIGRATION_NOTES.md

 - Mapping store requires DDL permissions for dynamic table creation

 **Solution:**
-Added `db_ddladmin` role membership to all database users to allow schema modifications.
+Automated in `deploy-all.sh` via `jobs/grant-permissions.yaml`.
+This job runs SQL commands to add the `db_ddladmin` role to the database users.

 ## Configuration Changes